PYDuquesnoy/SAMDemo/README.md

 In the SAM portal,  select "Create your first Cluster", add a name "singleinstance" and a Description.
 Click "Add Cluster".

 Now, add an Instance with the "new Button".
-The IRIS Instance to monitor has been started with hostname "iristomonitor", using the webPort 52773 (internally to the docker Network, but exposed to our Windows host as 127.0.0.1:42773), and its instance name is IRIS:
+The IRIS Instance to monitor has been started with hostname "servertomonitor_iris_1", using the webPort 52773 (internally to the docker Network, but exposed to our Windows host as 127.0.0.1:42773), and its instance name is IRIS:

 ```
 IP: iris